 Some thoughts about opera:

-Opera is the natural place for me to combine my love of theater, singing, storytelling, and acting like batsh*t absurdism is perfectly normal and we should all just dive in.
-But opera as it exists now—a genre, an industry, a tradition—has never quite felt natural to me.
+Opera is the natural place for me to combine my love of theater, singing, storytelling, and a general joyfulness in absurdity.
+But opera as it exists now—a genre, an industry, a tradition—doesn’t always feel completely natural to me.

 So, I’m working on creating and collaborating to build what I want to exist:

 I want us to stop asking some of our players to embody trauma and sacrifice over and over and over again.
-While my work focuses on women, all marginalized voices are more than their traumas.
+While much my work focuses on women, all marginalized voices are more than their traumas.
 Their strength is in more than resisting or out-maneuvering the people who would manipulate or crush them.
 Their heroic arcs on and off stage go beyond proving their full humanity to those who pull the strings.
+All singers should have the ability so play a wide variety of human experiences: whatever their voice type, fach, or identities, they should be able to embody joy, victory, delightful villainy, humor, and more.

 I want opera to be fun.
 Funny, spooky, silly, playful, etc. When I watch an opera, I want to be able to easily see the stage, sit in a comfortable seat, and keep my budget in tact.
 I want to think the acting was good and that the people in the front row aren’t looking down on me for wearing jeans and that I haven’t had to drag anyone along.